Painting Finesse in America’s Heartland

 “We’d been using an old gun and a dip tank to get everything painted, with a hodge podge of hoses and a heater, without any sort of pre-spray surface preparation,” says Lynn.
 “Historically, I think the company went with the most economical solution, but it was the source of our paint degradation problems.”

-For a better solution—one based on the experience of Walter Jay, the company’s general manager—Peck Manufacturing turned to Nordson Corp., a leader in the design and manufacture of liquid painting equipment for nearly 60 years, and Industrial Paint Solutions, a Nordson distributor.
+For a better solution—one based on the experience of Walter Jay, the company’s general manager—Peck Manufacturing turned to Nordson Corporation, Industrial Coating Systems, a leader in the design and manufacture of liquid painting equipment for nearly 60 years, and Industrial Paint Solutions, a Nordson distributor.

 Together, the team designed a system that is helping the company paint smarter and faster, while keeping them well-positioned as they plan for growth in the future.